gsilvapt/gsilvapt/README.md

 Here you can find a brief summary of myself.
 Will try to keep this regularly updated, as well as the pinned repositories so you can know what things I have beeb working on lately.

-Thanks for spotting by.
+Thanks for stopping by.
 Kindly [donate to me](https://www.paypal.com/paypalme/gsilvapt) if you can and would like to.

 <table>